Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 Juni 2026 03.27.02 UTC
+- WIB: Kamis, 18 Juni 2026 05.50.24 UTC
-- WITA: Kamis, 18 Juni 2026 04.27.02 UTC
+- WITA: Kamis, 18 Juni 2026 06.50.24 UTC
-- WIT: Kamis, 18 Juni 2026 05.27.02 UTC
+- WIT: Kamis, 18 Juni 2026 07.50.24 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: technology
+Kategori: nature